hazeycode/brucelib/modules/platform/README.md

 }

 fn frame_prepare() void {
-    // use this to flush any gpu submissions that were submitted after the last frame
+    // use this to fence any previous gpu work that may be required for producing the next frame }
-    // was presented
-}

 fn frame(input: platform.FrameInput) !bool {